 The Fund invests in shares of other series of the Investment Company ("IC Funds") in proportions that are balanced to meet the objective of the Fund, which is to produce current income and preserve the value of the investments of retired individuals.
 The Fund generally invests 75% of its assets in fixed income IC Funds and 25% of its assets in equity IC Funds.

 - General risk: The Fund may not achieve its investment objective.
 An investment in the Fund could decline in value, and you could lose money by investing in the Fund.

 - Underlying Fund risk: A Fund's ability to achieve its investment objective will depend largely on the performance of the selected underlying funds.
 There can be no assurance that either the Fund or the underlying funds will achieve its investment objective.
+Additionally, because the Fund invests in underlying funds and pays its own fees and expenses as well as a proportional share of the fees and expenses of the underlying funds in which it invests, the Fund may pay higher fees and expenses than funds that do not invest in other mutual funds.
 A Fund is subject to the same risks as the underlying funds in which it invests.
 Because the Fund primarily invests in funds that invest in fixed income securities, the Fund is primarily subject to Fixed Income risk.
 Other principal risks include Company, Market, Mid-Cap, and Stock risks, which are described in more detail in the "Principal Risks" section of the prospectus.